Skip to main content

 Acceptance rate: 13%

-The Cooper Union is a college in Manhattan that comprises three schools.
-The schools specialize in architecture, art, and engineering, respectively.
-Most notably, Cooper Union offers every admitted student a half-tuition scholarship as well as need-based aid to ensure that no student feels a financial burden while attending.
-As such, the school has become known as one of the best value schools in the country, particularly due to how prestigious and challenging it remains.
+The Cooper Union is a college in Manhattan that comprises three schools specializing in architecture, art, and engineering.
+Most notably, Cooper Union offers every admitted student a half-tuition scholarship as well as need-based aid.
+As such, the school has become known as one of the best value schools in the country, particularly due to how prestigious and challenging it remains by providing demanding course loads and specialized programs.

 Learn more about the Cooper Union and see your chances of acceptance.